volumio/volumio-plugins/plugins/music_service/volspotconnect2/readme.md

-04nd march 2018
+04th march 2018
 #	VOLUMIO SPOTIFY CONNECT 2 PLUGIN

-This new version is based librespot https://github.com/librespot-org/librespot and the great addition from @ashthespy https://github.com/ashthespy for metadata integration in volumio!
+This new version is based  on [`librespot`](https://github.com/librespot-org/librespot) and the great addition from @ashthespy https://github.com/ashthespy for metadata integration in volumio!

 It is still in dev and some feature are missing.

 Tested on :
 - RPI 0
 - RPI B
 - RPI B+
 - RPI2